anewton1998/rdap_guide/src/protocol/common_data_structures.md

-# Common Data Types
+# Common Data Structures

-The common data types are simply definitions of JSON that are commonly found in the [object classes](protocol/object_classes.md).
+The common data structures are simply definitions of JSON that are commonly found in the [object classes](protocol/object_classes.md).
 These are:

 * [`rdapConformance`](#rdapconformance)